-The risks of not replacing an old roof have to do with allowing old problems to worsen over time and trying to frequently repair a roof that is easily damaged.
+The risks of delaying a roof replacement on an old roof have to do with allowing old problems to worsen over time and trying to frequently repair a roof that is easily damaged.
 This is the cost of frequently repairing an old roof plus any hidden risks an old roof could cause someday.

 These hidden risks are caused by:

 Keep in mind that depending on the location of the home, its surrounding environment, weather and frequency of storm events and a homeowner’s perception of their roof’s condition will affect whether these risks are greater or less than outlined here; By perception, we’re referring to their knowledge of their home and roof, and whether another problem with the home or roof has their attention at the time (missing issues with the roof).